ibm-watson-iot/iot-java/README.md

 * [Watson IoT Platform API V002 samples](https://github.com/ibm-messaging/iot-platform-apiv2-samples) - Repository contains samples that interacts with IBM Watson IoT Platform using the platform API Version 2.
 * [Scalable Application samples](https://github.com/ibm-messaging/iot-scalable-application-samples) - Repository contains sample(s) for building scalable applications, using shared subscription support in IBM Watson IoT Platform.
 * [Backup-restore sample](https://github.com/ibm-messaging/iot-backup-restore-sample) - The sample in the repository shows how to backup the device configuration in Cloudant NoSQL DB and restore the same later.
+* [Data management sample](https://github.com/ibm-messaging/iot-backup-restore-sample) - The sample in the repository creates all the artifacts needed for getting a working Data Management sample that converts values from Fahrenhiet to Celcius.

 Dependencies
 ------------------------------------------------------------------------------